 Scientific Name: Crotalus helleri

-Most of the recent technological advances made in the field of night vision and heat vision is due to intense study of the Southern Pacific rattlesnake and its ability to locate its prey at night.
+Most of the recent technological advances made in the fields of night vision and heat vision are due to the intense study of the Southern Pacific rattlesnake and its ability to locate its prey at night.

 As this species ages, the venom grows stronger and more potent, able to kill larger animals that are needed to nourish a larger individual.

 STATUS: This species is not listed on the IUCN Red List of Threatened Species.

 HABITAT: The Southern Pacific rattlesnake makes its home in the deserts, fields, and mountainous hillsides of Southern California and northern Baja California.
 Incidentally, this rattlesnake is native to Griffith Park and the only rattlesnake species that occurs in the Los Angeles basin.

 DIET: Because it is a nocturnal hunter, the Southern Pacific rattlesnake uses its flickering tongue to pick up scents of prey on the ground.
 The typical meal for this species (and most other rattlesnakes of the area) consists of small birds, mammals, and even other snakes.